All our wood is grown locally in Dorset.

-The Dorset Charcoal Company is a supporter of the Grown in Britain campaign.
+The Dorset Charcoal Company is a supporter of and recommended supplier of the Grown in Britain campaign.

 Opening up the woodland floor is vital to the health of our woodlands.
 The increased sunlight allows flowers, birds and butterflies to flourish.
 No management is not beneficial to woodlands as they become dark and overgrown, resulting in a lack of biodiversity as flowers that require the cyclical nature of renewal instead lie dormant.
 This is particularly true of coppice woodlands.